iluwatar/java-design-patterns/retry/README.md

 ---
+title: "Retry Pattern in Java: Building Fault-Tolerant Systems with Adaptive Retries"
-title: Retry
+shortTitle: Retry
+description: "Explore the Retry pattern in Java for robust software design.
+Learn how to implement fault tolerance and improve application reliability through transparent retries of operations involving external communications like network requests."
 category: Resilience
 language: en
 tag:
   - Fault tolerance
   - Performance
   - Retry
   - Resilience
 ---

 ## Also known as